How to Calculate Future Medical Expenses

-Don’t accept quick settlement offers from insurance companies without first discussing your case with an attorney.
-When an insurance company jumps to offer a settlement, it is most likely because they know that the injuries you have sustained as a result of their client’s negligence are worthy of compensation for future medical care.
+When an insurance company jumps to offer a settlement, it may be because they believe the injuries you have sustained due to their client’s negligence are worthy of compensation for future medical care.

 Compensation For Future Medical Bills

-Your age, health, and life expectancy will all be taken into consideration when determining the presumed cost of your future medical care.
-The severity of your disability will also be a factor along with the possible need for around the clock medical care.
-In addition, our lawyers will look into the cost of pain management, including therapies and medications before fixing an amount to your future medical needs.
+Your age, health, and life expectancy will all be considered when determining the presumed cost of your future medical care.
+The severity of your disability will also be a factor, along with the possible need for around-the-clock medical care.
+Pain management, including therapies and medications, must be considered before fixing an amount to your future medical needs.

-Every victim of a car accident responds differently to their injuries and treatments.
-What our team of lawyers does is gather expert medical testimony that shows how your injuries will require long term care.
-Like the car accident itself, there are too many variables with an injury to assign a set amount for the compensation of each one.
-The help of an attorney can prove invaluable in making sure that yours are being considered on their own merit, not on what an insurance company believes should be the cost based on other similar cases.
+The help of an attorney can prove invaluable in ensuring that your injuries are being considered on their own merit, not on what an insurance company believes should be the cost based on other similar cases.

 Please talk with a representative from our legal team today about your needs for future medical care and what you need to do to get compensated for them.